Pierowall

 Pierowall is a village of Westray in the Orkney Islands, off the coast of the northern Scottish mainland.
 The village is the island's largest settlement and lies near its northern end, around Pierowall Bay.
 It has a variety of historical remains dating from the Neolithic, the Iron Age, the Middle Ages, and later, including a large pagan Norse cemetery.
 In 1961 it had a population of 108.

 Facilities

-Although it is only a village on an island which had a total population of 563 at the census of 2001, Pierowall has a post office, a bank, a junior high school, shops, a hotel, and a fire station.
+Although it is only a village on an island which had a total population of 563 at the census of 2001, Pierowall has a post office, a bank, a junior high school, shops, a hotel, a chippy, and a fire station.

 Communications

 Supplementing the ferries which come into Pierowall Harbour, some seven miles to the south of the village is the main ferry terminal at Rapness, on the southernmost tip of Westray, which has better ferry links with Papa Westray and Kirkwall.

 Pierowall has a maritime climate, with cool summers, mild winters, strong winds, and above average rainfall.
 Visitors can stay in the centre of the village at the Pierowall Hotel.